petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/brownfield.md

     }
 ```

-## Enable MSP on a Virtual Machine Scale Sets
+## Enable MSP on a virtual machine scale set

-Steps above also apply to the Virtual Machine Scale Sets model.
+The preceding steps for enabling MSP on a VM also apply to a virtual machine scale set.